django-oscar/django-oscar/docs/source/howto/how_to_customise_models.rst

 It's a common problem that you're trying to customise one of Oscar's models, but your new fields don't seem to get picked up.
 That is usually caused by Oscar's models being imported before your customised ones.
-Due to the way model registration works with Django, the order in which models are imported is important.

-Somewhere in your codebase is an import from ``oscar.apps.*.models`` that is being executed before your models are parsed.
-That has to be removed.
+Django's model registration disregards all further model declarations.

 In your overriding ``models.py``, ensure that you import Oscar's models *after* your custom ones have been defined.
+If that doesn't help, you have an import from ``oscar.apps.*.models`` somewhere that is being executed before your models are parsed.
+One trick for finding that import: put ``assert False`` in the relevant Oscar's models.py, and the stack trace will show you the importing module.

-If other modules need to import these models, then import from your local module, not from Oscar directly.
+If other modules need to import your models, then import from your local module, not from Oscar directly.